-Level-funding insurance plan options have been growing in popularity over the past number years.
-Level-funded plans are ERISA compliant and may offer more flexibility for employers with virtually no risk and offered by several reputable insurance carriers with a nationwide network of hospitals and physicians to choose from.
+Level-funding insurance plan options have been growing in popularity over the past number of years.
+Level-funded plans are ERISA compliant and may offer more flexibility for employers with virtually no risk.
+They are offered by several reputable insurance carriers with a nationwide network of hospitals and physicians to choose from.

 What has many employers especially excited about these plans is the opportunity for 10%-15% in lower premium costs and the Return of Premium potential.
 Unlike other policies on the market, with level-funded options, if your employees don’t rack up a large number of claims throughout the year, your company may have a substantial amount of money (originally paid in premiums) returned.

-If looking at the cost of a group health insurance plan leaves you feeling queasy and the idea of paying the tax penalty sounds more appeal, you may want to think twice.
+If looking at the cost of a group health insurance plan leaves you feeling queasy and the idea of paying the tax penalty sounds more appealing, you may want to think twice.

 As job seekers now expect for their employers to at least partially cover their healthcare needs through group health insurance policies, walking into a job interview and being told that the company refuses to pay health care for full-time workers is a red flag.
 Even if a potential employee is in trouble financially, they may still take the job out of desperation but will jump ship as soon as they can afford to for greener pastures.

 Providing group health insurance for your employees shows a certain level of care and respect that new and existing employees will appreciate and keep in mind going further within your company.

 3. Tax Benefits of Providing Group Health Insurance